evanpurkhiser/prolink-connect/README.md

 ---

-This library implments the Pioneer PROLINK network protocol + additional functionality to interact with the prolink network.
+This library implements the Pioneer PROLINK network protocol + additional functionality to interact with the prolink network.
 This library is used as part of [Prolink Tools](https://prolink.tools/).